 - Consider talking to your instructor about what you’re doing or if you need anything.

 - Show up to every class meeting.

-- IUPUI, IU Northwest, IU South Bend students: at this point, if you have missed 50% of your classes and are not responding to your instructor or advisor, your instructor has the option to administratively withdraw you from the course.
+- IUPUI, IUPUC, IU Fort Wayne, IU Northwest, and IU South Bend students: at this point, if you have missed 50% of your classes and are not responding to your instructor or advisor, your instructor has the option to administratively withdraw you from the course.